 LASIK is highly effective, but not every patient is a good candidate for the procedure.
 However, there are a variety of corneal refractive surgeries beyond LASIK to treat a range of vision conditions such as astigmatism, nearsightedness (myopia), and farsightedness (hyperopia).

 Corneal refractive surgeries have been around for more than 20 years, and advances in the last decade have resulted in less invasive, more effective procedures.
 Let's look at three types of refractive procedures – and a few more options – that might work to correct your vision issue.

-More than 17 million laser correction procedures have been performed since 1990s, and data show that a majority of patients experience vision improvement.
+More than 17 million laser correction procedures have been performed since the 1990s, and data show that a majority of patients experience vision improvement.
 People who have a healthy ocular surface and those whose prescriptions haven't changed substantially in the previous two years may be eligible.
 Some systemic conditions or medications may disqualify the patient for corneal refractive procedures.

 Before the Procedure